-Since 2014, it has been illegal to pass farm equipment, in a no-passing zone regardless of the speed the equipment is traveling.
-Motorists should wait until they enter a passing zone and have deemed it is safe to pass.
-Farmers should not pull over in a no-passing zone to let vehicles pass, unless the road shoulder condition and width can allow for the farm machinery to completely move onto the shoulder.
+Since 2014, it has been illegal to pass farm equipment in a no-passing zone regardless of the speed the equipment is traveling.
+Motorists should wait until they enter a passing zone and deem it is safe to pass.
+Farmers should not pull over in a no-passing zone to let vehicles pass unless the road shoulder condition and width can allow for the farm machinery to completely move onto the shoulder.
 Additionally, farmers should not wave a driver to pass them as this can create additional confusion.
 Farmers with wide equipment are legally obligated to yield the opposite lane to any oncoming motorists as to not impede the normal flow of traffic.

 Farmers attempting to make a left-hand turn can create a dangerous situation if motorists are not attentive.
 Farm equipment, especially tractors, will likely have two flashing amber or yellow lights on the cab or tire fenders of the tractor when in operation on the roadway.
 When a farmer signals to turn, the light will continue to flash in the direction the farmer is turning.
 The other light will go solid.
 For motorists, this is a very important distinction to recognize.
 For farm tractors or farm machinery without turn signals, hand signals should be used to indicate the operator’s intention to turn.

 A controlled intersection:

 Even if a motorist legally passes large farm equipment within a very short distance of a controlled intersection (stop sign or stop lights), this action can dramatically impact the reaction time and braking distance for the farm equipment operator.
 Farm equipment is much heavier than a normal passenger vehicle which requires greater braking distance.

 How can you be safe on the road this harvest season: